4 Home Exercises To Relieve Shoulder Pain

 Note: When your rotator cuff muscles become fatigued your shoulders and arms will begin to round forward.
 If this happens stop, rest and resume when you can perform the exercise with proper form.

-Strengthens upper back and shoulder muscles, improves posture, reduces nerve impingement, and improves oxygen supply and blood flow.
+This strengthens the upper back and shoulder muscles, improves posture, reduces nerve impingement, and improves oxygen supply and blood flow.

 - With your palms turned up slowly raise one arm to the front then up toward the ceiling, behind and down.